z-libs/zthread.h/README.md

 # zthread.h

-`zthread.h` brings **portable multithreading** to C. It abstracts Win32 and POSIX threads into a unified, type-safe API, allowing you to write concurrent code that runs natively on Windows, Linux, and macOS without complex build configurations.
+`zthread.h` brings **portable multithreading** to C, with C++ native-like support.
+It abstracts Win32 and POSIX threads into a unified, type-safe API, allowing you to write concurrent code that runs natively on Windows, Linux, and macOS without complex build configurations.

 It is designed to be **zero friction** - handling the differences between `pthreads` and `CreateThread` internally so you can focus on your logic.